Located in UT.

 Explore this park

-Smoke from the Cottonwood Fire near Beaver is impacting the park's air quality.
-Air quality is forecast to be in the unhealthy to very unhealthy range for many areas in the park over the next 24 hours.
+Smoke from nearby wildfires is impacting the park's air quality.
+Air quality is forecast to be in the unhealthy range for many areas in the park over the next 24 hours.
 Visitors should consider limiting exertion outdoors.
 Check Utah Fire Info for wildfire information and the following link for forecasts.

 The following are closed to entry through 8/31/2026 to protect sensitive resources: the heads of Fivemile Wash & Burro Wash descending east 2 miles; Shinob Canyon + all routes descending into Shinob (including Na-gah, Nighthawk, & Timpie); and Arch Nemesis Canyon, including the route exiting at Capitol Gorge + all direct tributary canyons.